ROLE:

 Success Metrics:

-• Minimize time to approve Mastercards
+• Reduce time to approve requests by 20%

-• Reduce support overhead from stalled approvals
+• Reduce support tickets related to approvals

 Personas + insights.

-Payroll Managers (n=6 interviewed)
+Payroll Managers (6 interviewed)

 Methods & Key Insights: